dami2106/PC-Part-Price-Comparison-South-Africa/README.md

  - Dreamwaretech
  - Rebeltech
  - Takealot

-## Websites to be added:
  - Progenix
  - Titan Ice

+## Websites to be added:
  - Rebel Gaming
+ - GeeWiz
- -
+ - techguysa

 ## To-Do:
- - Parallelize scrapers
  - Store data in database instead of CSVs
  - Scraper code should incrementally update/add to database instead of doing full scrape and fetch each time
  - Imrpove search